Tejas-12413/Tejas-12413/README.md

 👋 Hey there!
-I'm Tejas K, a passionate Web Developer diving into the world of code and creativity.
+I'm Tejas, a passionate Web Developer diving into the world of code and creativity.
 With a knack for crafting digital experiences, I'm constantly exploring the latest in web development and technology.

 🌱 I'm all about coding, tech, and the wonders of programming.
 When I'm not immersed in lines of code, you'll find me exploring the great outdoors, surrounded by nature and animals.